 We love Sarah Heaton pottery so we were delighted to catch up with Sarah to hear about the inspiration behind her business.
 She also shares a few secrets of her success and one or two of her loves…

-It was Sarah Heaton’s passionate belief in British potteries that led to her resigning as design manager at Denby pottery and going it alone.
+It was Sarah Heaton ‘s passionate belief in British potteries that led to her resigning as design manager at Denby pottery and going it alone.
 Her own range of award-winning designs are real favourites of ours, and her recent, wonderful, collaboration with Eve Midwinter has gained her worldwide recognition.

-Tell us a bit about yourself and what inspired you to start the business
+Sarah Heaton: please tell us a bit about yourself and what inspired you to start the business

 My light bulb moment was down to feeling angry and unhappy about the ceramic industry.
 Over a short period of time, big iconic brands started to out-source production.
 I was shocked at the lack of care and investment made in our UK potteries and decided I would start my own collection and I would prove that we could have a relevant commercial product that could be made in the UK, using the best of our established workforce.
 To make this happen I resigned my job as design manager at Denby pottery, sold my car to pay for moulds etc and started from there.

 I work from my home in Ashbourne… well my home is currently a caravan as we are doing our very own Grand Design!
 My artist/illustrator husband is Graeme Reed and we work together.
 We have 2 children, 2 cats and 2 rabbits!
 You could say we are quite a creative family and we used to open up our studio in our last house to showcase our work.
 This is usually a family thing and the children make and sell what ever they come up with!

 How do you like to start the day?